 Burton, Dr. Maurice and Robert.
 1970.
 The International Wildlife Encyclopedia.
 Marshall Cavendish Corporation, New York, NY.

 Stokes, Donald W. and Lillian Q. 1996.
 Stokes field guide to birds: eastern region.
 Little, Brown, and Company Limited, Canada.

-AUTHOR: Kevin Holsonback, Wildlife Biologist, Division of Wildlife and Freshwater Fisheries
+Kevin Holsonback, Wildlife Biologist, Division of Wildlife and Freshwater Fisheries